Certification FAQs

 The ultimate goal is an extensive catalog of courses on a variety of topics.
 However, it will take several years to develop a large catalog.
 The first two courses that are being developed are Nuclear 101 and Licensing and Regulations.
 The Nuclear 101 course will cover topics that range from the history and legacy of nuclear power to advanced reactor technologies, encompassing areas such as radiation safety, nonpower applications of nuclear, and ethics in nuclear.
 The Licensing and Regulations course will cover various regulatory frameworks, licensing processes, and international considerations.

 The Nuclear 101 course will debut as an in-person course during the 2024 ANS Winter Meeting and Expo, November 18-22 in Orlando.
-Registration and more information will be available in July.
-The course will be available online in 2025.
+The course is sold out but an online version of the course will be offered beginning in 2025.
 The Licensing and Regulations course will be available online in the fall of 2024.

 ANS plans to launch 1-3 additional courses per year.